 How do you find a network pharmacy in your area?

-To find a network pharmacy, you can look in your Provider/Pharmacy Directory, visit our website (EverythingEssence.com), and/or call Customer Service.
+To find a network pharmacy, you can look in your Provider/Pharmacy Directory, visit our website (Member.PHPMedicare.com), and/or call Customer Service (phone numbers are printed on the back cover of this document).